Adeyemi0/Trial-Conversion-Analysis/README.md

 ![Worker Adoption Speed](charts/06_worker_adoption_speed.png)

 For the 477 organisations where workers did engage, the timing of that engagement was measured.
-The left panel shows the distribution of days-to-first-worker-activity for converters versus non-converters — both are heavily concentrated near zero.
-The right panel shows cumulative worker adoption curves across the trial: both groups plateau quickly.
+The left panel shows the distribution of days-to-first-worker-activity for converters versus non-converters, both are heavily concentrated near zero.
+The right panel shows cumulative worker adoption curves across the trial, both groups plateau quickly.
 The median time from first admin action to first worker action is less than one hour, and 82% of handoffs happen on the same day as admin setup.
 The problem is not that workers are slow to join.
 The problem is that 51% of companies never attempt the handoff at all.

-### Finding 8: Admin and Worker Events Carry the Same Predictive Weight — Which Is Near Zero
+### Finding 8: Admin and Worker Events Carry the Same Predictive Weight Which Is Near Zero

 ![Admin vs Worker Split](charts/07_admin_vs_worker_split.png)